50 Ways to Avoid Catching a Cold This Season

 Cook with onion

-Onions are also a great source of prebiotic fiber, and also have additional benefits which may enhance your body’s ability to fight colds.
+Onions are also a great source of prebiotic fiber, and have additional benefits which may enhance your body’s ability to fight colds.
 “Onions may help to boost the immune system by increasing nitric oxide production in cells,” Palinski-Wade says.
-Nitric oxide is a chemical compound that research shows is involved in many different systems in the body—protecting your heart in addition to your immunity.
+Nitric oxide is a chemical compound that’s involved in many different systems in the body—protecting your heart in addition to your immunity.
 But you have to ingest the onions to get the benefit—don’t fall prey to the old wives’ tale of placing cut onions around the room.
 Here are more immunity-boosting foods you need to fight off colds and flu.

 Cut back on wine